Sleeps 6 dogs allowed

 Sleeps 6 people dogs allowed

-Safari tent with sea views and hot tub in Cornwall: When only the best will do, a perfect family break at Mount View Horizon Safari Tent is the answer.
+Luxury glamping with sea views in Cornwall: When only the best will do, a perfect family break at Mount View Horizon Safari Tent is the answer.
 Incredible views, superb ensuite facilities and - yes, indeed! - a bubblicious hot tub are all included.
 Pinch yourself - this isn't a dream.

 Ever wondered what makes the perfect panorama?
 Try this for size.
 From the Lizard peninsula in the east to pretty Mousehole in the west, via St Michael's Mount, the gem that sparkles in Mount's Bay, this really has to be one of the best views in the UK.
 Have breakfast outside on the deck, bask in the sunshine all day and then enjoy a glorious sunset from the hot tub, counting the stars come out and enjoying total tranquillity.
 Fancy a toasted marshmallow?
 There's even a fire-pit that you can gather round while telling tall tales and singing campfire songs.
 Go on.
 You know you want to.